 Mix until the banana mixture is well combined and no large clumps of the bananas are in the mixture.

-Make sure to fully incorporate the batter, it will be bubbly on the top after you have mixed it for a bit.
+Make sure to incorporate the batter fully.
+It will be bubbly on the top after mixing it.

 Fold in the crushed walnuts and mix it in the batter with a spatula.
 Just mix enough to ensure the nuts are incorporated into the batter.

 Pour into your baking pan and toss in the oven to bake as directed.
 Once done, remove from the oven and allow the banana cake to cool completely.

 Next you will add your frosting ingredients into a bowl and mix until nice and creamy.
 Then add dollops over the cooled cake.

 Spread the frosting out into an even layer.

 Garnish with additional crushed walnuts if you would like.
 I find it adds a nice presentation value to the cake.

 - Make sure to use ripe bananas otherwise your flavor will lack.
 You want the bananas to have a nice brown freckle look to them.